 Launched in 2015 by the Shri Naveen Patnaik led Biju Janata Dal (BJD) government of the eastern seaboard state of Odisha with the objective of bridging the rural-urban educational divide through the provision of high-quality education to the masses, the Odisha Adarsha Vidyalaya Sangathan (OAVS) is a first-of-its-kind publicly funded initiative in the country that sets a precedent for other states to follow.

 Managed by an apex body (general body) helmed by minister, school & mass education, Odisha as president, the OAVS — comprising 214 presently operational CBSE-affiliated Adarsha Vidyalayas and 100 more in the making — provides 58,712 underprivileged children from class VI through XII, including 33,049 girls and 33,895 students from SC/ST communities free-of-charge English-medium education.
-Conceptualised as a ‘model school’ sited in each of the 314 block headquarters of Odisha, the Adarsha Vidyalaya envisions to promote academic excellence in other publicly funded schools in the region.
+Conceptualised as a ‘model school’ providing free-of-charge schooling to the meritorius children of marginalised communities in the 314 block headquarters of Odisha, the Adarsha Vidyalaya envisions to promote academic excellence among other publicly-funded schools in the region.

 “We launched an unprecedented initiative to provide free quality education to underprivileged children through CBSE affiliated English-medium schools so that no deserving child of Odisha is deprived of his/her right to learn.
 The Adarsha Vidyalayas have been playing a key role in making progressive education accessible to children in far flung regions of the state while integrating the students of small towns and villages into mainstream education.
 I strongly believe OAV will create leaders who are capable of scripting Odisha’s growth and transformation story,” says Shri Naveen Patnaik, incumbent chief minister of Odisha whose commitment to upgrade and transform the public education system in the state is evident in the steadily increasing budgetary allocation for the sector over the past few years.